dssg/tyra/README.md

 - feature - string
 - feature_importance - numeric

-Whether or not the `model_id` columns in `predictions` and `evaluations` is defined as a foreign key, it should act as one as the tables are joined using it.
+Whether or not the `model_id` and `as_of_date` columns in `predictions` and `evaluations` are defined as a foreign key, they should act as one as the tables are joined using it.

 No assertions are made on other tables in the `results` schema or other schemas, or on other columns in these tables.

 ### Available Metrics
-The list of metrics that will be displayed to the user currently lives in `webapp/static/components/metric-selector.js`, but for convenience the list at the time of writing is:
+The list of metrics that will be displayed to the user currently lives in `parameters.yaml`.
+The currently shipped list looks like this:
-- precision@
+- precision
-- recall@
+- recall
 - auc
-- f1
-- true positives@
+- true positives
-- true negatives@
+- true negatives
-- false positives@
+- false positives
-- false negatives@
+- false negatives

+Both absolute value and percent thresholding are supported for metric parameters.
+The format for each one in the `results.evaluations.parameter` is as follows:

+`100_abs` (top 100 entities)
+`10.0_pct` (top 10%)

+Tyra expects these metrics to be computed ahead of time, so if your evaluation code does not compute all of these thresholds for all of the threshold-able metrics ahead of time, we recommend removing entries from parameters.yaml to make the lists match up and avoid confusion in the UI.

 ## Running multiple instances